 Website redesign ROI that goes beyond revenue

 In the ever-evolving landscape of digital brand representation, redesigning a website transcends the pursuit of financial returns.
-It’s a multidimensional endeavour that demands cross-functional collaboration within an organisation and can potentially transform how users interact with your business.
+It’s a multidimensional endeavor that demands cross-functional collaboration within an organization and can potentially transform how users interact with your business.

 This is why we encourage you to consider the various avenues of return from a website redesign — looking beyond the immediate financial return and placing value on the potential for sustainable growth and an improved user experience.